SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-0-0-dashboards-redesign-and-improvements.md

 ticket: MTM-56466
 version: 1020.0.0
 ---
-In the upcoming release 1020.0.0, we are introducing redesigned dashboards with both visual and functional enhancements, as well as new functionalities.
+In a future version, we are introducing redesigned dashboards with both visual and functional enhancements, as well as new functionalities.

 **Visual and UX Enhancements**: